smitty0157/task-framework/README.md

 ## Requirements

-Currently this project should run in most current web browsers.
+This project should run in most current web browsers.

 ## Running the Application